aqsaa2/MovieRecommenderSystem/README.md

 Scikit-learn
 Pickle (for saving and loading the similarity matrix)

-##Project Structure
+## Project Structure
 MovieRecommenderSystem/
 │
-├── data/                 # Folder containing raw and cleaned data files ├── app.py                # Main Streamlit app script ├── model/                # Folder for storing similarity.pkl
+├── app.py                       # Main Streamlit app script
+├── movie-recommendation-system.ipynb  # Jupyter notebook for data preprocessing and model creation ├── movies.pkl                   # Serialized movies data
+├── movies_dict.pkl              # Serialized movies dictionary
+├── procfile                     # Heroku deployment configuration
 ├── requirements.txt             # List of dependencies
+├── setup.sh                     # Setup script for deployment
-└── README.md             # Project documentation
+├── README.md                    # Project documentation
-##Examples
+├── .gitignore                   # Git ignore file

+## Examples
 Input: User selects a favorite movie from the list.
 Output: A list of movies similar to the selected one, ranked by similarity score.
-##Future Enhancements
+## Future Enhancements
 Integrate additional filtering methods such as collaborative filtering.
 Add support for user ratings and preferences.
 Enhance the UI with more visualizations and interactivity.